James McIntire (politician)

-James Leonard McIntire (born April 9, 1953) is an American economist and politician who served as the 22nd Washington State Treasurer from 2008 to 2017.
+James Leonard McIntire (April 9, 1953 – August 16, 2024) was an American economist and politician who served as the 22nd Washington State Treasurer from 2009 to 2017.
 A member of the Democratic Party, he previously served as a member of the Washington State House of Representatives, representing the 46th district from 1998 to 2009.

-Early life, education and early career
+Life, education and early career

 Born in Bluffton, Ohio, McIntire attended Macalester College, graduating with his Bachelor of Arts in urban and regional affairs, in 1976.
 He received his Master of Arts in public policy from the University of Michigan, in 1978.
 McIntire also later attended the University of Washington, receiving his Ph.D. in economics, in 1993.